Biden Still Hasn’t Reversed Trump’s Most Ridiculous Assault on International Law

 The Trump administration retaliated against the ICC, the Hague-based court set up to prosecute war crimes and crimes against humanity, for its decision to authorize an investigation into alleged war crimes in Afghanistan, including allegations of torture by U.S. personnel, as well as ongoing investigations of alleged Israeli war crimes in the occupied territories.

-Neither the U.S. nor Israel are members of the court, but Afghanistan and the Palestinian Authority are, so crimes that occur there are within its jurisdiction.
+Neither the U.S. nor Israel is a member of the court, but Afghanistan and the Palestinian Authority are, so crimes that occur there are within its jurisdiction.

-Why the hold up?
-Axios’s Barak Ravid shed some light on that on Wednesday, reporting Israeli diplomats have been lobbying the administration hard to keep the sanctions in place, arguing that “even if the administration disagrees with the sanctions, it should keep them in place as leverage to dissuade Bensouda and her successor from pursuing the investigations into Afghanistan or the West Bank and Gaza.”
+Why the holdup?
+Axios’ Barak Ravid shed some light on that on Wednesday, reporting Israeli diplomats have been lobbying the administration hard to keep the sanctions in place, arguing that “even if the administration disagrees with the sanctions, it should keep them in place as leverage to dissuade Bensouda and her successor from pursuing the investigations into Afghanistan or the West Bank and Gaza.”
 Israeli Prime Minister Benjamin Netanyahu personally raised the issue in his conversation with Biden last week.

 Even before that lobbying, the Biden team had suggested that while they didn’t approve of Trump’s methods, they shared his concerns about the court.
 “We’ve always taken the position that the Court’s jurisdiction should be reserved for countries that can consent to it or that are referred to by the U.N.
 Security Council,” said State Department spokesperson Ned Price.
 In other words, Americans and Israelis should be exempt from the court’s jurisdiction, even if they commit war crimes in a country that is a member of the court.